 I am surprised that it was not mentioned at your meeting that a major reason for the on-going epidemic of age discrimination in employment in America is the legal inequality of older workers.

 I urge the EEOC to advocate for repeal of the ADEA.
 Age should be added as a protected class to Title VII of the Civil Rights Act of 1964, which prohibits employment discrimination on the basis of race, sex, religion, color and national origin.
 This would insure uniform treatment under the law of all forms of harmful employment discrimination, including age discrimination.
-It is not a radical move; Australia did it in 2008.
+It is not a radical move.

 Age discrimination in employment currently is treated by the EEOC and federal courts as a pesky, lesser and secondary offense.
 This, despite an overwhelming research showing that age discrimination, like other forms of discrimination, is based upon false stereotypes, irrational fears and deep-seated animus.
 Moreover, age discrimination, like other forms of illegal discrimination, has a devastating impact on both individuals and the American economy.